hyosung11/Launch-School/journal.md

 15:40 Working on Question 7 using `Object.entries(flintstones).filter(pair => pair[0] === 'Barney').shift();`

 20:28 Just finished Question 8.
 I'm glad to go home tomorrow and work at home.
 I want to try the 90 minutes of Ultradian work with a 20 minute nap or non-sleep deep rest (diffuse mode).

+## 20210812 목요일

+07:08 Good morning.
+I want to go home and I want to go to the gym and deadlift and squat and hip thrust today.

+07:39 Finished Courses > JS101 Programming Foundations with JavaScript > Lesson 3: Practice Problems > 3.
+Practice Problems: Easy 2.